As much as we hate to admit it, we all suffer from what motivation gurus prefer to call – lack of determination.

 Avoid jumping to conclusions without assessing the situation.
 Tackle laziness with facts and the right habits and leave the judgmental nature aside.
 Negative mindsets detrimentally shape your decision-making.

 It’s not easy to find perfection, and you mustn’t let yourself fall into such an unrealistic scenario.
 Your job is to stay with both feet on the ground and embrace a down-to-earth approach.
-This is the best approach.
+This is the best approach to avoid procrastination.